oacar/enm_package/README.md

-enm
+Elastic Network Modeling of Cellular Networks Unveils Sensor and Effector Genes that Control Information Flow
 ==============================

-Elastic network model of the cell and identification of sensor and effector genes
 doi: this will be updated

+`Supplementary Data 1` can be found under `data/supp/`

 Project Organization
 ------------